thatmlopsguy/thatmlopsguy.github.io/content/mentoring.md

 # 💪🏻 Mentoring

+You're seeking mentoring.

+Do you need personalised one-on-one guidance as an early or mid-career professional?

 Over the years, I have had the privilege of guiding many aspiring software engineers, helping them achieve their career goals, improve their skills, and navigate the challenges of their roles.